-We’re going to say something groundbreaking: Not every woman wants a giant, super-sparkly diamond ring on her finger for her engagement ring.
-If you agree, then you’ve come to the right place, likely in search of an engagement ring that defies tradition and feels more unique to your personality.
+We’re going to say something groundbreaking: Not every bride wants a giant, super-sparkly diamond ring on her finger.
+If you agree, you’ve come to the right place, likely in search of an engagement ring that defies tradition and feels more unique to your personality.
 Raw diamond rings are a stunning option, especially if you’re completely uninterested in a blingy, cookie-cutter ring.

 What Is a Raw Diamond?

 A raw diamond is an uncut stone that has not been shaped or polished in any way.
-As these stones are in their most natural form, they are cloudy in appearance or, in other words, have inclusions, which give each stone a lot more personality than a traditionally cut and polished white diamond.
+As these stones are in their most natural form, they are cloudy in appearance or, in other words, have inclusions.

 Since raw and rough-cut diamonds are inherently unique, their one-off shapes make setting them a major task for jewelry designers.
 Whether you go for a sleek solitaire or vintage-style cluster, a lot of thought goes into making your ring as extraordinary as possible.
 Can’t argue with an incredibly well-made ring, right?

 If you think a raw or rough-cut diamond is right for you, scroll through our edit of 30 different styles for every taste and budget below.

 A Second Time Rose-Cut Diamond Ring

 This ring features a rose-cut genuine rough diamond bezel set in sterling silver with a 14k pink gold band.

 Doron Merav Raw 14K Gold and Rough Diamond Engagement Ring